wevote/WeVoteCordova/README.md

 ## Git

-Unfortunately (2/15/18) the github repository we work against is not 'develop', so the pull request to update your local 'develop' is different.
+The Git branching scheme for WeVoteCordova is the same as for the We Vote WebApp

 ```
+    git checkout develop
-    git pull wevote-master master
+    git pull upstream develop
     git push origin develop
 ```